God Is a Girl: Cover versions

+Taiwanese singer Ady An covered the song under the name "Tian Xiang" in Chinese.
+The Chinese lyrics was written by Da Zhang Wei.

 Singaporean artist Jocie Guo Mei Mei covered the song under the name "Ai Qing Nü Shen (Love Goddess)" on her 2nd album, "My Darling."
 A music video accompanies it.

 Vietnamese artist Thanh Thảo covered the song under the name "Thiên Thần Bóng Đêm" in 2004.

 Electronic duo W&W remade the song in collaboration with Groove Coverage in 2018.